QData/deep2Read/index.md

 ## History

 + This website was started from two seminar courses I taught at UVA  in Fall 2017 and Spring 2019.
+Later I expand the content with my team reaing group
-+ This course offers opportunities for students to have in-depth understanding and hands-on experience of deep learning.
++ The seminar courses offer opportunities for students to have in-depth understanding and hands-on experience of deep learning.
 Students are expected to generate top-tier publications when finishing the course.
++ The materials aim to offer opportunities for students to have in-depth understanding and hands-on experience of advances in deep learning.

 ### Instructor